 I hit the May deadline for delivery to Radio 4.
 It was over to them.

 The story scripts were finalised to fit the timeslot.
 In some cases, further material was trimmed away and, where something remained too difficult to transmit on one hearing, or a reference required knowledge most listeners would not have, the texts were tweaked accordingly.
 The term ‘tweak’ was by now a pleasant in-joke.

 The stories did great work drawing together an excellent cast of readers.
 I was lucky enough to be at the studio to hear two of them read.
 Seeing the process helped me understand just how difficult it is to simply ‘read a story out loud’.
 They weren’t ‘acting’ these.
 This commission came out of the short story budget and shouldn’t stray into drama.

 While being present at the recording sessions gave me some idea how these two readers would sound on air, I don’t hear the final pieces until broadcast.
 At the time of writing, we’re halfway through the series.

-The book – some are calling a novel in stories – is published on October 17th.
+Stillicide – some are calling a novel in stories – is published as a book on October 17th.
 It seems to have come around quickly, through a blur of distractions, both good and bad.
 I guess that’s the thing with the future though.

 Stillicide is available on BBC Sounds.
-The books is published by Grants in October.
+The books was published by Granta.